 Understanding pH

-What is Unsafe pH?
+What’s an Unsafe pH?

 Different Types of Water and pH Levels

-Alkaline Water and Its Rising Popularity
+Alkaline Water and Its Growing Popularity

 - High blood pressure